ocaml/dune/doc/cross-compilation.rst

 If you have a ``dune-workspace`` and pass a ``-x foo`` option, ``foo`` will be added as target of all context stanzas.

-How does it work?
+How Does it Work?
 =================

-In such a setup, binaries that need to be built and executed in the ``default.windows`` or ``default.android`` contexts as part of the build, will no longer be executed.
-Instead, all the binaries that will be executed will come from the ``default`` context.
-One consequence of this is that all preprocessing (ppx or otherwise) will be done using binaries built in the ``default`` context.
+In such a setup, binaries that need to be built and executed in the ``default.windows`` or ``default.android`` contexts as part of the build will no longer be executed.
+Instead, all the binaries that will be executed come from the ``default`` context.
+One consequence of this is that all preprocessing (PPX or otherwise) will be done using binaries built in the ``default`` context.

 To clarify this with an example, let's assume that you have the following